In an effort to provide the best possible shopping experience, e-commerce has turned towards adopting conversational

 A product description won’t accomplish this, but you know what will?
 A conversation.

 It doesn’t have to happen just offline.
-A simple interaction between a customer and a chatbot can build a more significant relationship than reading a product description.
+A simple interaction via text messages between a customer and a chatbot can build a more significant relationship than reading a product description.
 And if this interaction answers all of your customer’s questions, the customer will be ready to make a purchase without considering competitors.
 And your chatbot can carry that out without jumping between windows as well.

-In other words, conversational commerce provides an easier way to navigate through the purchase journey.
+In other words, conversational commerce provides an easier way to flow through the sales funnel and navigate through the customer journey.

 A lot of businesses assume that conversational commerce is the equivalent of using a chatbot as a cashier, but it’s more than that.
 It’s about using a chatbot (or a live agent) to engage with customers through the purchase journey, from start to finish.